hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/04-universal-approximators.md

 plt.show()
 ```

-Fitting with these adaptive sigmoids requires an iterative search, rather than computing the parameters with an exact formula.
-These basis functions are not orthogonal to each other (unlike Fourier components), and they're not even related through a linear transformation (unlike Taylor components).
+Fitting with these adaptive sigmoids requires an iterative search, like Minuit, rather than computing the parameters with an exact formula.
+These basis functions are not orthogonal to each other (unlike Fourier components), and they're not even related to an orthogonal basis through a linear transformation (unlike Taylor components).

 In fact, this is a harder-than-usual problem for Minuit because the search space has many local minima.
 To get around this, let's run it 15 times and take the best result (minimum of minima).